Mark Samson begins his 10th year as Head Coach of the Lights and

 all of the NAIA.

-Thomas turned 2 years old on April 11th and they just
+Brooke have 2 children.Their son Troy Thomas turned 3 years old on April 11th

 Strength and Conditioning Office: (406) 265-3764 firstname.lastname@example.org

-This will be Jake’s fifth season on staff with the Lights as
+This will be Jake’s sixth season on staff with the Lights as

-he enters his third season as the Defensive Coordinator.
-This
+he enters his fourth season as the Defensive Coordinator.

-also begins Jakes fifth year as head of the Lights Strength and
+This also begins Jakes his sixth year as head of the Lights Strength and

 Jake, a Helena native, prepped at Helena Capital High School